Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## Running your first application

 On [part 1](mahir-islam.github.io/jason_guide_1), there is a guide on how set Jason up.
-If you have already, I recommend that you give it a read.
+If you haven't already, then I recommend that you give it a read.
 Performing this command:

 ```bash
 jason app create project_name
 ```

-Replace *project_name* with any name you want.
+Replace *project_name* with any name you wish.
 Then in the appropriate filepath `/src/agt/`, have a look at either `bob.asl` or `alice.asl`, and you will find this code:

 ```prolog
 /* Initial goals */